What is atrial fibrillation?

 - Feeling weak and tired.

-feeling that the heart is fluttering, racing, or pounding (palpitations).
+- Feeling like the heart is fluttering, racing, or pounding (palpitations).

-- A feeling that the heart
+- Feeling like the heart

 is beating unevenly.

-Chest pain (angina).
+- Having chest pain (angina).

-listed, see your doctor.
+If you have symptoms, see your doctor.
 Finding and treating atrial fibrillation right away

 can help you avoid serious problems.